CubeLander/sage-llm/docs/contributing/model/multimodal.md

 ## 3. Specify dummy inputs

-Then, inherit [BaseDummyInputsBuilder][vllm.inputs.multimodal.profiling.BaseDummyInputsBuilder] to construct dummy inputs for HF processing as well as memory profiling.
+Then, inherit [BaseDummyInputsBuilder][vllm.io.inputs.multimodal.profiling.BaseDummyInputsBuilder] to construct dummy inputs for
+HF processing as well as memory profiling.

 ### For memory profiling

-Override the abstract methods [get_dummy_text][vllm.inputs.multimodal.profiling.BaseDummyInputsBuilder.get_dummy_text] and [get_dummy_mm_data][vllm.inputs.multimodal.profiling.BaseDummyInputsBuilder.get_dummy_mm_data] to construct dummy inputs for memory profiling.
+Override the abstract methods [get_dummy_text][vllm.io.inputs.multimodal.profiling.BaseDummyInputsBuilder.get_dummy_text] and [get_dummy_mm_data][vllm.io.inputs.multimodal.profiling.BaseDummyInputsBuilder.get_dummy_mm_data] to construct dummy inputs for memory profiling.
 These dummy inputs should result in the worst-case memory usage of the model so that vLLM can reserve the correct amount of memory for it.

 Assuming that the memory usage increases with the number of tokens, the dummy inputs can be constructed to maximize the number of output embeddings, which is the same number as placeholder feature tokens.